-You can configure network ports forwarding in all Windows versions without using third-party tools.
-Using a port forwarding rule, you can redirect an incoming TCP connection (IPv4 or IPv6) from the local TCP port to any other port number, or even to a port on a remote computer.
-Moreover, it is not necessary for Windows to have a service that listens on a specific TCP port.
+You can configure network port forwarding in all Windows versions without using third-party tools.
+Using a port forwarding rule, you can redirect an incoming TCP connection (IPv4 or IPv6) from a local TCP port to any other port number, or even to a port on a remote computer.
 Windows port forwarding is most commonly used to bypass firewalls or to hide an internal host or service from the external network (NAT/PAT).

-In the Linux world, port forwarding is configured quite simply using iptables or firewalld.
-On Windows Server systems, the Routing and Remote Access Service (RRAS) is typically used to configure port redirections.
-However, there is an easier way to configure the port forwarding, which works well in any Windows version.
+In the Linux world, port forwarding is configured quite simply using iptables or firewalldrules.
+On Windows Server hosts, the Routing and Remote Access Service (RRAS) is typically used to configure port redirections.
+However, there is an easier way to enable port forwarding using netsh portproxy

-How to Configure Port Forwarding on Windows 10 using Netsh Portproxy?
+How to Enable Port Forwarding on Windows with Netsh Portproxy?

 netsh interface portproxy add v4tov4 listenaddress=localaddress listenport=localport connectaddress=destaddress connectport=destport